-Graduate degrees available completely online include the Master of Business Administration (M.B.A.), Master of Arts in Christian Education (M.A.C.E.), Master of Arts in Christian Education: Childhood Ministry (M.A.C.H.), Master of Arts in Christian Education/Master of Business Administration Dual Degree (M.A.C.E./M.B.A.), Master of Arts in Management (M.A.M.), Master of Arts in Professional Development (three concentrations), the Master of Education in Educational Leadership and Master of Education in Curriculum and Instruction (M.Ed.), and the Master of Education in Higher Education (Administration Track) (M.Ed.).
+Graduate degrees available completely online include the Master of Business Administration (M.B.A.), Master of Arts in Christian Education (M.A.C.E.), Master of Arts in Christian Education: Childhood Ministry (M.A.C.H.), Master of Arts in Christian Education/Master of Business Administration Dual Degree (M.A.C.E./M.B.A.), Master of Arts in Management (M.A.M.), Master of Arts in Professional Development (three concentrations), the Master of Education in Educational Leadership, Master of Education in Curriculum and Instruction (M.Ed.), and the Master of Education in Higher Education (Administration Track) (M.Ed.).
+Also, a number of Accelerated Bachelor's/Master's degrees and Dual Master's degrees are offered online.